Abdulrahman-Awad21/Hia-Ntaalm/README.md

 The project will be a collection of games, such that every member will be resposible for a game of his Idea

 Games:
+  - MainMenu
+    + The main menu of the project with good    navigation buttons to every scene in the game
+    + Load Scenes Scripts
+    + Background related to the subject
+    + Fancy Buttons to each Scene
+    + Make game Arabic Language Based
+    + Add the plane movement animation from the Runner scene (by Omar Khamis )to the main menu
+    + Created by Abdulrahman Awwad

   - Learning_English Game
     + Display Pictures of Fruits or Animals, and 3 Buttons one Button contains the right Description of the picture, and the others is wrong so the children must select only one button which descripes the Picture